nancymwende/instagram/README.md

 + [Authors Info](#author-Info)

 ## Description
-<P> A Clone Web Application for Instagram built with Python and Django where user (s) can Upload Pictures,View Posts,Like and Comment on various postin Instagram </p>
+<P> A Clone Web Application for Instagram built with Python and Django where user (s) can Upload Pictures,View Posts,Like and Comment on various post in Instagram </p>

 ## User Stories
 <P>As a User I would like to:</p>